 What are positive parenting skills?

-A number of skills are crucial toward positive parenting.
+A number of skills are crucial to positive parenting.
 These are mainly balance, active listening, unconditional love, support, and emotional validation.

 The latter involves telling the child you care about their feelings and accepting their emotions.
 This is opposed to what many parents do: tell children they should not feel a certain way.